TBubba/fysx/README.md

 # FYSX
-FYSX is a physics library for JavaScript.
+FYSX is a physics library written in TypeScript.
 It's designed to be flexible and extendible.

 ```
 npm i fysx